Internet-Draft SCITT Architecture December 2024

 {base64url-encoded-to-be-signed-bytes-digest}

-Note that this means the content of the signature is not included in the identifier, even though signature related claims, such as activation or expiration information in protected headers are included.
+Note that this means the content of the signature is not included in the identifier, even though signature related Claims, such as activation or expiration information in protected headers are included.

-As a result, an attacker may construct a new signed statement that has the same identifier as a previous signed statement, but has a different signature.
+As a result, an attacker may construct a new Signed Statement that has the same identifier as a previous Signed Statement, but has a different signature.

-A.3.
-For Transparent Statements
+B.3.
+Identifiers For Transparent Statements

 Identifiers for Transparent Statements are defined as identifiers for binary content, but with "transparent-statement" as the message-type.